holisticnetworking/easy-inputs/README.md

 easy-inputs
 ===========

-A hypothetical WordPress Forms API
+A hypothetical WordPress Forms API, meant to replace the Settings API.